-Data Source: UNHCR Sub-Offices/Field Offices For feedback: Protection Unit, rehmanw@unhcr.org | Information Management Unit, zahoor@unhcr.org
+Data Source: UNHCR Sub-Offices/Field Offices For feedback : Protection Unit, Waseem Ur Rahman at rehmanw@unhcr.org | Information Management Unit, Aqeel Zahoor at zahoor@unhcr.org UNHCR United Nations High Commissioner for Refu

-Access to legal assistance and legal remedies

-Advice & Legal Aid Centre (ALAC) activities in 2017 include the following: a) provision of legal intervention at police stations upon arrest/detention; b) court representation in the cases of arrest/detention and other issues regarding civil/family/tenancy matters etc.; c) individually facilitated indoor counseling (legal advice) at ALACs and through helplines; d) out-of-court legal assistance; e) legal sessions in the form of legal camps, shura meetings and facilitated group discussions; and f) coordination with and training for law enforcement authorities including border officials and the judiciary.
-In the month of November, SEHER in Quetta arranged theatrical performances on subjects related to legal assistance, harassment, voluntary repatriation and issues related to legal stay in Pakistan.

-In November, partner staff provided individual legal counselling to 647 persons of concern who visited the Advice and Legal Assistance centres as well as legal advice to a total of 725 persons of concern through ALAC helplines.
+Arrest/detention locations Balochistan 9% AJK, Islamabad, Punjab and Sindh 29% KP 62% Access to legal assistance and legal remedies Advice and Legal Aid Centre (ALAC) activities in 2018 include the following: a) provision of legal intervention at police stations upon arrest/detention; b) court representation in the cases of arrest/detention and other issues regarding civil/family/tenancy matters etc.; c) individually facilitated counseling (legal advice) at ALACs and through helplines; d) out-of-court legal assistance; e) legal sessions in the form of legal camps, shura meetings and facilitated group discussions; and f) coordination with and training of law enforcement authorities including border officials and the judiciary.
+In March, partner staff provided individual legal counselling to 658 persons of concern who visited the Advice and Legal Assistance centres as well as legal advice to a total of 835 persons of concern through ALAC helplines.
 Birth registration, police harassment, information on repatriation, PoR card modification and registration exercise of undocumented Afghans were the issues of greatest concern observed during the reporting period.
-Out-of-court/office legal assistance was provided to 55 persons of concern mostly related to police harassment, PoR card, rental agreements and affidavits.
-In addition to court representations for arrest/detention cases under the Foreigners Act/preventive laws, ALAC lawyers also helped refugees to pursue 3 cases related to financial, land and tenancy disputes in local courts.

-UNHCR and ALAC staff also organized a total of 65 legal camps and shura meetings reaching 1,458 participants (46% of whom were women) in the reporting month.
+Out-of-court/office legal assistance was provided to 111 persons of concern mostly related to police harassment, PoR card verifications, rental agreements and affidavits.
+During the reporting month, UNHCR's legal partner monitored the search operation conducted by LEAs (Pakistani Military) in I-12 refugee settlement in Islamabad.
+UNHCR's legal partner encouraged refugees to cooperate with authorities and present their PoR cards.
+As a result the operation was conducted smoothly and did not lead to the arrest and detention of persons of concern.
+UNHCR and ALAC staff also organized a total of 66 legal camps and shura meetings reaching 1,509 participants (43% of whom were women) in the reporting month.
 65% of the legal sessions were held in refugee villages and the remaining sessions in urban areas of Pakistan.
-Through these legal sessions, refugees shared various protection issues affecting their communities.
-UNHCR partner staff informed refugees of available free legal aid services.
+Through these legal sessions, refugees shared various issues affecting their communities.
+UNHCR partner staff informed refugees of available free legal aid and UNHCR help-line services.

-5 training sessions were conducted for judiciary and LEAs and lawyers in Khyber Pakhtunkhwa, Balochistan and Punjab during the reporting month attended by 296 participants.

-UNHCR continues to deploy border monitors at the two official Pakistan-Afghan border crossings at Torkham (KP) and Chaman (Balochistan) in order to identify potential protection issues during border movements.

-Refugee-police liaison committees were established in the districts of Mardan, Swabi, Buner and Malakand in Khyber Pakhtunkhwa after successful implementation in the districts of Charsadda, Peshawar and Nowshera to enable refugees directly approaching police.

-Please note that there are 42 ALAC lawyers countrywide who provide the legal aid/assistance described above (29 in KP, 2 in Baluchistan, 5 in Punjab/AJK, 3 in Sindh and 3 in Islamabad).
+UNHCR continues to deploy border monitors at the two official Pak-Afghan border crossings at Torkham (KP) and Chaman (Balochistan) in order to identify potential protection issues during border movements.
+Refugee-police liaison committees have been established in the districts of Mardan, Swabi, Buner and Malakand in Khyber Pakhtunkhwa after successful implementation in the districts of Charsadda, Peshawar and Nowshera to enable refugees directly approaching police.
+There are 42 ALAC lawyers countrywide who provide the legal aid/assistance described above (29 in KP, 2 in Baluchistan, 5 in Punjab/AJK, 3 in Sindh and 3 in Islamabad).
 UNHCR is expanding its legal assistance network through the identification of pro bono lawyers in addition to the existing ALAC legal aid program.
-During 2017, a pro-bono lawyers' network was formally established during an introductory two-day Workshop on Refugee Law and International Protection attended by 24 lawyers from across the country.
+During 2017, a pro-bono lawyers' network was formally established during an introductory two-day Workshop on Refugee Law and International Protection attended by 24 pro bono lawyers from across the country.
+Data Source: UNHCR Sub-Offices/Field Offices For feedback : Protection Unit, Waseem Ur Rahman at rehmanw@unhcr.org | Information Management Unit, Aqeel Zahoor at zahoor@unhcr.org